 On January 29, 2021, Wilks Brothers and its affiliated funds filed an application at the Supreme Court of Canada seeking leave to appeal the December 1, 2020 decision of the Court of Appeal of Alberta upholding the CBCA Final Order.
-The Supreme Court of Canada opened its file with respect to the leave to appeal application on March 10, 2021.
-The Corporation's deadline to respond to the leave to appeal application is April 9, 2021.
-The Corporation believes it is well-positioned to succeed in having the leave to appeal application dismissed.
+The Supreme Court of Canada dismissed the leave to appeal application by Wilks Brothers with costs on May 27, 2021.
+The Supreme Court of Canada's dismissal of the leave to appeal application means that the CBCA Final